-What are the latest skincare trends in 2023?
+What will the latest skincare trends be in 2024?

 The world of skincare is always changing.
 New products are introduced every year, and existing ones are reformulated to meet the needs of consumers.